Wimmics/SciLEx/paper/paper.md

 #  Research impact statement

 SciLEx was originally developed to support a systematic literature review conducted during a PhD on pattern-based information extraction from natural language and knowledge graphs [@ringwald:tel-05551242].
-The software is actually used by the [Wimmics, Inria team](https://team.inria.fr/wimmics/), and is actually actively disseminated in several research groups.
+The software is actually used by the Wimmics, Inria team where it was originially developped, and is actually actively disseminated in several academic ([Goblin Action Cost](https://www.cost.eu/actions/CA23147/), and the [ICN institute](https://icn.univ-cotedazur.fr/)) and private research [berger-levrault](https://www.berger-levrault.com/berger-levrault-group/) groups.
 The first systematic literature review based on SciLEx [@celian2025systematicreviewrelationextraction] is currently under review.

 # Comparison with Existing Software